 So, for example, between our month in Washington and a month in Arizona, we visited Portland, San Francisco, drove the PCH, and went to Disneyland.
 Before heading off to Texas, we’ll be doing a few days in Denver and then a day in San Antonio before checking into our month-long rental on South Padre Island.
 Then we plan to visit New Orleans on our way to Florida.

-Check out this post for more information: Where Do You Stay During a Family Gap Year?
+Read also: Where Do You Stay During a Family Gap Year?

 What To Do